 On January 5, 2022, the U.S. District Court for the Northern District of California consolidated three purported securities class actions brought against the Company (the "Securities Class Action").
 While the lead plaintiffs have not yet filed a consolidated amended complaint, the complaints of the individual lawsuits filed prior to the consolidation generally alleged that certain of the Company's disclosures about its business, operations and prospects, including reimbursements from third-party payors, violated federal securities laws.
 On December 3, 2021, a putative stockholder filed a derivative complaint purportedly on the Company's behalf against members of the Company's Board of Directors and the Company as nominal defendant (the "Derivative Action"), alleging (among other things) that the defendants breached their fiduciary duties by allegedly failing to implement and maintain an effective system of internal controls related to the Company's financial reporting, public disclosures and compliance with laws, rules and regulations governing the business.
-See Note 6 of the Notes to Consolidated Financial Statements included in this Annual Report on Form 10-K for more information.
+See Note 6 of the Notes to Unaudited Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q for more information.

-As a result of the uncertainty created by the DOJ investigation and the claims audits, we took certain actions, including, but not limited to:
+As a result of the uncertainty created by the DOJ investigation and the claims audits, we took certain actions including, but not limited to (see Note 11 of the Notes to Unaudited Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q for more information):

-• We suspended our practice of granting equity awards, except for new restricted stock unit grants that we have the option to settle in cash at the time of vesting, suspended our 2020 Employee Stock Purchase Plan ("ESPP") and deferred the settlement of outstanding restricted stock units ("RSUs"), in each case effective as of November 9, 2021 (collectively, the "employee equity actions").

-- Our Board of Directors suspended the non-employee director compensation program with respect to the option awards that would otherwise have been awarded to non-employee directors automatically on the date of our annual meeting of stockholders held on November 9, 2021. - On December 7, 2021, we announced a plan to reduce our employee workforce to streamline our organization in response to declines in customer orders since we announced the investigation of the Company by the DOJ.
+- We suspended our practice of granting equity awards, except for new restricted stock unit grants that we have the option to settle in cash at the time of vesting, suspended our 2020 Employee Stock Purchase Plan ("ESPP") and deferred the settlement of outstanding restricted stock units ("RSUs"), in each case effective as of November 9, 2021 (collectively, the "employee equity actions"). - Our Board of Directors suspended the non-employee director compensation program with respect to the option awards that would otherwise have been awarded to non-employee directors automatically on the date of our annual meeting of stockholders held on November 9, 2021. - On December 7, 2021, we announced a plan to reduce our employee workforce to streamline our organization in response to declines in customer orders since we announced the investigation of the Company by the DOJ.
 We substantially completed the employee workforce reduction during the fourth quarter of 2021, resulting in a reduction of approximately 27% of our employee workforce, or approximately 90 people.